NeptuneRjo/what-todo/README.md

 ## What-Todo

-What Todo is a todo-list web application that utilizes `Firebase` for the backend and `MaterialUI` / `React` for the frontend.
+What-Todo is a todo-list web application that utilizes `Firebase` for the backend and `MaterialUI` / `React` for the frontend.

 ## Demo Link: